 I am a human and economic geographer whose research explores contemporary and colonial investment in Africa.
 My interdisciplinary research engages geographical and feminist political economy, postcolonial African studies, urban studies, and critical development, race, and labor studies.
-I am particularly interested in capitalist dynamics in Portuguese-speaking Africa.
+I am particularly interested in capitalist dynamics in Portuguese-speaking Africa and the production of place.

 Before joining Geography at the University of Exeter I was a Fellow of Human Geography at the London School of Economics, a Postdoctoral Fellow of Geography at Bucknell University, and a Fulbright Fellow to Mozambique.